The deadline for this Call for Proposals was October 5, 2023.

 - Meet the criteria outlined in the ‘What are we looking for?' section above

-An information session for interested applicants will be held on September 25, 2023 at 9am Pacific Time (4pm UTC) via Zoom.
-This will be an opportunity for you to learn more about the Mozilla Technology Fund and this year’s call for proposals and ask any questions you have about eligibility, the award process and the MTF cohort experience.
-This info session will be recorded for anyone who is unable to attend.
+An information session for interested applicants was held on September 25, 2023 at 9am Pacific Time (4pm UTC) via Zoom.
+This was an opportunity to learn more about the Mozilla Technology Fund and this year’s call for proposals.
+This info session was recorded for anyone who is unable to attend.

 - All registrations and submissions must be in English.
 However, we encourage applicants to use free translation services.
 Applications will be reviewed based on their conceptual strength, not quality of language.